The Original Anti Terrorism Act

 The Real Lesson of 9/11

-Here is the real less of 9/11: our excessive reliance on dialing 911 is dangerous.
+Here is the real lesson of 9/11: our excessive reliance on dialing 911 is dangerous.
 On that fateful day our professional protectors did their jobs.
 They acted heroically in many instances.
 And they failed.
 The only people to have even partial success at thwarting the terrorists were Todd Beamer and other passengers on United Flight 93.
 And even they only had partial success.
-They prevented the plane from hitting yet another target, but failed save themselves or the other passengers.
+They prevented the plane from hitting yet another target, but failed to save themselves or the other passengers.
 Had they acted more quickly, they might well have overwhelmed the hijackers early in their attack.
 The terrorists were poorly armed and greatly outnumbered.
 But acting quickly ran against our government’s 911 conditioning.

 What should have been our domestic response to 9/11?
 How about arming the pilots?
 Most of them are ex military.
 Maybe even arm the stewardesses too.
 It need not be guns.
 Perhaps Tasers with an electronic locks keyed to hard-to-remove jewelry could be issued.
 And most importantly, the American people needed to be deconditioned from their serf mentality.
 Our President should have publicly asked the television stations to run a marathon of old Westerns to remind us of our heroic past.
 And maybe the FAA could have added a little something to the preflight safety message: